glowkeeper/P3D/docs/labs/week6Session2.md

 + Daydream
 + Maintain perspective
 + Work hard (but don't overdo it)
-+ Sleep on it
++ Sleep on it (because the idea might change or evolve when it's given space)
-+ Minimise distractions
++ Minimise (or maximise) distractions
 + Sit alone with the light fading
-+ Create the environment for shallow sleep dreams
++ Create the environment for shallow sleep dreams (and write them down as soon as you're awake)
 + Observe everyday things with a critical eye
 + If a sentence catches your attention, note it down
 + Be open and inquisitive